masc-ucsc/docs/docs/livehd/07-formal.md

   These hints survive design edits and can never make a verdict wrong: a replayed pairing may lift an UNKNOWN to PROVEN and deletes itself when stale, nothing more.
+* One working directory holds one cache for many designs.
+A hierarchical run records a verdict for the top *and* every module it contains, each keyed by its own digest, and each run merges into the shared file rather than replacing it — so checking a top and later checking one of its submodules on the same working directory reuses the earlier proof with no re-solve.
+(The merge is safe for runs one after another; it is not designed for two writers hammering the same working directory at once.)

 Most of this machinery serves equivalence checking today; property verification currently reuses the per-obligation verdict cache, with hint